6 things to know before even starting your travel blog

 You will fail- and that’s normal

-I’ve wrote articles no one read.
+I’ve written articles no one read.
 Reached out to brands that ignored me.
 Hosted webinars and no one showed up.
 Redesigned parts of my website that caused conversions to crash.
 Spent money on classes and trainings that didn’t do anything but lower my bank balance.

 I’ve failed constantly — but it’s never stopped me.
 Failure is a teacher.
 Sure, it sucked wasting time and money on all these projects that didn’t work out but those failures taught me what not to do.
 If you believe in your mission, just pick yourself up, dust yourself off, learn, and move forward.